ISnackable/Discord-Free-Games-Bot/README.md

 ## About The Project
-I made this bot to help me automatic posting of free games that is going for a limited time on my discord server.
+I made this bot to help me automatic posting of games that are going free for a limited time on my discord server.

 ## Dependencies
 The following tools should be installed before starting: